 - Thin is perfection; I’ll die trying to achieve it.

-Those in support of free speech will argue that these websites have every right to exist.
+Those in support of free speech will argue that pro anorexia websites have every right to exist.
 You cannot regulate the content of the internet.
 All you can do is make sure there are some territories you avoid – and encourage your children to do the same.